 Fit parents should decide what’s in the best interest of their child.
 Some think a distinction should be made between good, average, and poor parents.
 But how can we make a single determination in a multifaceted and dynamic relationship?
 Like most of us I have mixed feelings about what my parents chose for me.
 Times I knew they made mistakes, times when I would have preferred one over the other.
 I saw our relationship change as I matured, but we all grew together as family through good times and bad.

 Only the bad parent should be excluded, one who threatens the safety of their child with malintent.
 Society justly intervenes for those who seek to destroy the relationship.
 There would be no potential for growth.
 This would be a serious crime prosecuted in a criminal court.

 In the vast majority of cases parents would be free to establish parenting time as they desire.
 While negotiating a custom schedule, a default standard would alternate physical custody on a weekly basis.
 Both parents would share legal custody and would alternate “tie breaker” authority on an annual basis.
 What would all this mean?

 A single judge acting alone could not issue an order that destroys a family.
 The animosity and terrible waste of resources that goes into Family Court battles about which parent is “better” would be eliminated.
 Mediation services would be more effective when dealing with equal parents.
 Children would benefit from regular contact with both parents.
 Community resources could be better focused on identifying and prosecuting the few bad parents that exist and protecting children.

-If we look through our history, the recognition of basic Civil Rights has resulted in some disruption and change — but overall they have strengthened our society.
+If we look through our history, the recognition of basic Civil & Human Rights has resulted in some disruption and change — but overall they have strengthened our society.
 Our nation has seen an explosion of well- intentioned Family Law in the last 40 years.
 It is now time for a Federal Family Rights Act that will recognize and protect our ability to raise and nurture our own children.